UX Design

 2. To inform the association between the navigation chips and the table sections (see column blocks, each block corresponds to a navigation chip), I streamlined their look and feel.

-Challenge 3.3
+Design 3.3

 Challenge Statement